Birkbjo/WoW-Queue-Alert/README.md

 `PUSHBULLET` - Contains parameters for pushbullet integration.
 See [Notifications](#notifications).

 `PLAY_SOUND` - A path to a `mp3`-file to be played when character selection screen is shown.
+Can be an absolute-path, or relative to the project.
 If empty or `false`, no sound is played.

 `CHECK_INTERVAL` - Time in `ms` between every screenshot and queue-check.

 `DISPLAY` - The display index that WoW is running in.
-When you run `npm test` several `.png`-files will be saved to the project folder, eg. `0.png`.
+When you run `npm test` several `.png`-files will be saved to the `current working directory` , eg. `0.png`.
 You can run this command and look at the images so find the correct index of your monitor.

 ### CLI options

 #### --dry
 Do a dry-run, which 'simulates' queue completion.
-Use this to test notifications-setup.
+Use this to test notifications-setup and get sample images of each monitor.
 Note that the volume may be loud!

 #### --setup, -s,
 Rerun first-time setup.
 E.g change PushBullet-device.